makinacorpus/Products.PloneboardNotify/Products/PloneboardNotify/README.txt

 Use of PloneboardNotify
 =======================

-Welcome to the guide of the use of PloneboardNotify.
 We need to setup something before this file can became a real and working browser test for Plone.

     >>> from Products.Five.testbrowser import Browser